Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/upload.md

 Once your learnware is successfully uploaded, you can find it under "Personal Information - My Learnware."

 After uploading, the backend will perform a check on the learnware.
 You can check the validation status by clicking on the learnware.
-Once the check passes, the "Unverified" label will disappear, and your uploaded learnware will appear in the learnware marketplace.
+Once the check passes, the "Unverified" label will disappear, and your uploaded learnware will appear in the learnware.